pyOpenSci/software-peer-review/how-to/onboarding-reviewers.md

 Since the pyOpenSci open peer review process is driven and led by volunteers, it is important that they are successfully onboarded.

-For finding reviewers, please read the [Finding reviewers](finding-reviewers.md) guide
+For finding reviewers, please read the [Finding Reviewers](finding-reviewers.md) guide.

 Below, we discuss processes for onboarding reviewers and making sure they are supported during the peer review process.